eastandwestwind/notes/_posts/2016-01-23-rselenium.md

 RSelenium was throwing a couple errors I had to bypass through some research.

 Using RSelenium is more flexible than rvest for web scraping, because rvest can't grab elements loaded with javascript.
+The default browser is Firefox, though other drivers can be installed to work with more browsers, including headless.

 	library(RSelenium)